Follow the steps below to ingest your migration set using the Cloud Acceleration Manager:

 java.lang.RuntimeException: org.apache.jackrabbit.oak.api.CommitFailedException: OakIntegrity0001: Unable to delete referenced node: 8a2289f4-b904-4bd0-8410-15e41e0976a8

 This can happen if a node on the destination is modified between an ingestion and a subsequent Non-Wipe ingestion such that a new version has been created.
 If the migration set was extracted with “include versions” enabled, a conflict may occur since the destination now has a more recent version that is being referenced by version history and other content.
-The ingestion process will be unable to delete the offending version node due to it being referenced.
+The ingestion process is unable to delete the offending version node due to it being referenced.

 The solution may require that the top-up extraction is done again without the offending node.
 Or, creating a small migration set of the offending node, but with “include versions” disabled.